A scalable estimator of higher-order information in complex dynamical systems: A measure of higher-order information

 \subsection{Defining union information in multivariate systems}

-Let's now investigate how to formulate a more general version of union information, which can be used to analyse multivariate dynamical systems -- such as the activity of multiple neuronal populations evolving jointly over time.
+Let's now investigate how to generalise the union information to make it applicable for analysing multivariate dynamical systems -- such as the joint activity of multiple neuronal populations.
 For this, let's consider $\bX=\{X_1, ..., X_{d_X}\}$ source variables and $\bY=\{Y_1, ..., Y_{d_Y}\}$ target variables jointly following a probability distribution $P\in\Delta$.
-Our approach is to formally posit a multivariate extension of Eq.~\eqref{eq:broja} that captures the low-order information shared between sources and targets, which we informally call ``double union information'' and denote as $\mathcal{W}$ (corresponding to two union signs).
-Following this rationale, the mutual information between sources and targets is decomposable as
+Our approach is to specify desiderata for the properties of the lower- and higher-order information shared between sources and targets, and then to determine the functional forms that satisfy these criteria.
+Following this rationale, we first adopt the inclusion-exclusion principle \cite{williams2010nonnegative, kolchinsky2022novel}, assuming that the higher-order information can be obtained as the difference between the mutual information between sources and targets and the lower-order information.
+Then, we propose the following additional properties:

-where the \Minfo is the complement of the \Winfo, and as such, it must contain all high-order interactions.